Table of Contents

 DC

-means domain component.
-DC objects represent the top of an LDAP tree that uses DNS to define its namespace (LDAP Namespace Structure, n.d.).OU
+DC objects represent the top of the LDAP tree that uses DNS to define its namespace [Ldap00].OU

 means common name and represents the name of an entry in the directory.

-Or, DN is short; is a unique identifier for an entry in the LDAP directory tree.
+DN in short.
+It is a unique identifier for an entry in the LDAP directory tree.
 It includes an object's entire path to the root.
 Here is an example of DN for the user ezosima

 :